Characterizing two-timescale nonlinear dynamics using finite-time Lyapunov exponents and vectors: Finite-Time Two-Timescale Set and Center Manifold - Procedure

-The numerical methods used for the computations presented in the next section are described in this subsection.
+Numerical methods for FTLA are addressed in \cite{Adrover,adrover06,Dieci,Geist,Samelson} and the references therein.
+For completeness, the methods used for the computations presented in the next section are described in this subsection.
 All the computations are done in the Matlab$^{\circledR}$ environment.
 The numerical integration of the nonlinear state equations and the corresponding linear variational equations is performed with the `ode45' integrator.

 The FTLEs and FTLVs associated with an initial state $\mathbf{x}$ are computed for an averaging time $T$ either by SVD or QR factorization.
 Only the computation of the forward-time FTLE/Vs is described, since the computation of the backward-time FTLE/Vs is analogous.
 The first step of both methods is to integrate the nonlinear state equations from $t=0$ to $t=T$ and save the values of $\phi(t,\mathbf{x})$ at the $N$ equally spaced times $\Delta t, 2\Delta t, \dots, N\Delta t$, where $N\Delta t=T$.